matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

 Typically one configures the custom homeserver endpoint, although it's automatically detected using the `.well-known` endpoint, if configured.

-At the time of writing, no Matrix server natively supports Sliding Sync;
-a sidecar called the [Sliding Sync Proxy][proxy] is needed.
-As that typically runs on a separate domain, it can be configured on the [`SlidingSyncBuilder`].

 A unique identifier, less than 16 chars long, is required for each instance of Sliding Sync, and must be provided when getting a builder: